Tchongas/sketch/README.md

 Use O and P to change the Stroke size, and use 1-9 for other colors

 Link to access it: https://tchongas.github.io/sketch/

+You can also dowload the desktop version in the releases tab.